Strophomena

-Strophomena is a genus of brachiopods belonging to the order Strophomenida family Strophomenidae, named by Rafinesque in 1824.
+Strophomena is a genus of brachiopods belonging to the family Strophomenidae in the order Strophomenida, named by Rafinesque in 1824.
 They were stationary epifaunal suspension feeders.

 These brachiopods (often known as lamp shells) lived from the Ordovician period to the Devonian period.

 Distribution

 Devonian of Italy, Silurian to Devonian of Algeria, Morocco; Silurian of Australia, Morocco, Russia, Sweden, United States; Ordovician of Australia, Canada, China, France, Ireland, Kazakhstan, Norway, Portugal, Russia, Spain, Sweden, the United Kingdom, United States; Llandeilo of China; Whiterockian of United States; Dawan of China; Arenig of China.